LEADING OFF: Homers fly in playoffs, Atlanta arms dominate

 The last time the Braves made it to the NLCS was 2001 with Greg Maddux, Tom Glavine and John Smoltz on the mound.

-Miami is on the cusp of losing the first playoff series in franchise history after entering this round 7-0 all-time in the post-season .
+Miami is on the cusp of losing a playoff series for the first time in franchise history after entering this round 7-0 all-time in the postseason.

 TAKE CARE